Parent: My first question is about the camp’s leadership. Who are the camp’s directors and how experienced are they?

 Jon: We have a LOT of fun at camp and really help kids develop skills.
 We have over 40 activities that campers can choose from in addition to exciting group activities, games, special events and trips - it really is hard to go home at the end of the summer.
 We try to strike a balance between choice and non-choice activities.
 The number of choices you get to make depends on your age.
 Older boys are given more freedom and responsibility while we give our younger campers more guidance.

-There are three activity periods in the morning and one in the afternoon as well as an activity down on the waterfront.
+There are three activity periods in the morning and one extended activity or special event in the afternoon as well as an activity down on the waterfront.
 After dinner campers have a choice activity and then an all-camp evening activity.
 For younger campers the day ends with milk and cookies at 9pm but older boys have one more special activity after dark.
 Many parents have specific goals for their son each summer so we will work with you to make sure that his activity choices match up with your goals.

 Parent: My son has special dietary needs.
 Can you accommodate him?